Adventure Travel in English to Boost Your Vocabulary

 peak travel experience

-Review the vocabulary you’ve learned in this lesson (or even check out the lesson from last year) and tell me your best travel story.
+Review the vocabulary you’ve learned in this lesson and tell me your best travel story.
 Where did you go?
 Who were you with?
 How did you get there?
 What did you do and see?

 I’d love to hear about it.
 Take a few minutes to try some new expressions in English.
 It’s the best way to add new language to your active vocabulary!